Barbara findlay: Early life

-Findlay has a BA from Queen's University.
+Findlay has a BA from Queen's University in Kingston, Ontario.
 She later studied at the University of British Columbia, obtaining both a Master of Arts in sociology and an LLB.

 In the 1960s, findlay was admitted to a psychiatric ward against her will during her first year of university for admitting she was attracted to women.

 Career

 Findlay was called to the bar in 1977.
 She began practicing law soon after Canada's decriminalization of homosexuality.

 Findlay is a founding member of the Sexual Orientation and Gender Identity Conference (SOGIC), a queer lawyer group that is part of the Canadian Bar Association, and the December 9 Coalition.
 She is also a member of Alliance of Women Against Racism Etc. (AWARE).

 Findlay has a law practice in British Columbia specializing in family law for LGBT and child custody cases.
 She has been involved in many cases centring around trans rights, including Kimberley Nixon v.
 Vancouver Rape Relief Society.